Insurance & Covid-19 Information

 Texas House Bill 2041

-• Surepoint Emergency Center is an emergency room.
+- Surepoint Emergency Center is a freestanding emergency medical care facility;

-• Surepoint Emergency Center charges rates comparable to a hospital emergency department, including a facility fee.
+- Surepoint Emergency Center charges rates comparable to a hospital emergency room and may charge a facility fee;

 For more information about House Bill 2041, click here.